arynsh/WordCounter/README.md

   Lowercase word: hi
   Lowercase sentence: hi there

+2 .
+The program will take in the user inputted sentence and split it into an array of strings.

+  Inputted word: How are you doing today
+  Inputted Sentence: ["how", "are", "you", "doing", "today"]

-2. The program will take in the user inputted word and sentence and check if the word appears in the sentence.
+3. The program will take in the user inputted word and sentence and check if the word appears in the sentence.

   Inputted word: Hi
   Inputted Sentence: Hi there